-We see in the above image, Steward Financial Corp will start trading ex-dividend on July 31, 2018.
-The cash dividend per share of $0.03 is scheduled to be paid on 15th August 2018.
+We see in the above image that Steward Financial Corp will start trading ex-dividend on July 31, 2018.
+The cash dividend per share of $0.03 is scheduled to be paid on August 15, 2018.

 Timeline Example of Ex-Dividend Date

 Let us take an ex-dividend date example to understand the concept timeline of things in a better manner.

-- Suppose a company ABC makes its earnings announcement on August 1, 2017.
-This will be termed as the Declaration Date.
-On this day, it will make an announcement of paying dividends on the 31st of August, 2017.
-Hence, the payment date is 31 August 2017.
+- Suppose a company ABC made an earnings announcement on August 1, 2017.
+It will be termed as the Declaration Date.
+On this day, it will announce paying dividends on August 31, 2017.
+Hence, the payment date is August 31, 2017.

-- The dividends will be paid to stockholders which are on company records as on 20th August 2017, which is termed as “record date”.
+- The dividends will be paid to stockholders who are on company records as on August 20, 2017, which is termed as “record date.”

 - However, the settlement period is for 3 days.
-So to be on record date by 20th August 2017, one has to buy shares 3 days before the record date.
-This date is termed as “cum-dividend date”.
-In the above example, the “cum-dividend date” is August 17th, 2017.
+So to be on record date by August 20, 2017, one has to buy shares 3 days before the record date.
+This date is termed as “cum-dividend date.”
+In the above example, the “cum-dividend date” is August 17, 2017.

-- Those who will buy shares on 18th August 2017 will NOT be eligible to receive cash or stock dividend on August 31st, 2017.
-Hence it is called the “ex-dividend date”.
+- Those who will buy shares on August 18, 2017, will NOT be eligible to receive cash or stock dividend on August 31, 2017.
+Hence it is called the “ex-dividend date.”

 Please note the following.

-- Declaration Date – The day the company reports their earnings; they also “declare” their cash dividend or stock dividend announcement as decided by the senior management of the company.
+- Declaration Date – The day the company reports its earnings, they also “declare” their cash dividend or stock dividend announcement as decided by the senior management of the company.

-- Payment Date – This is the date when the company will actually make the cash dividend or stock dividend payments to their “eligible” stockholders.
+- Payment Date – This is the date when the company will make the cash dividend or stock dividend payments to their “eligible” stockholders.
 Declaration date is the date when a company announces about the future cash or stock dividend payments, if at all.
-The payment date is the date when those announced cash or stock dividend are actually paid by the company.
+The payment date is the date when the company pays those announced cash or stock dividend.

 - Record Date – The record date is the cut-off date for shareholders to receive the next cash or stock dividend.
 In other words, everybody who is a “shareholder” as on “record date” is eligible to receive the next dividend by the company.